Andrew Huxley: Awards and honours

 Huxley, Alan Hodgkin and John Eccles jointly won the 1963 Nobel Prize in Physiology or Medicine "for their discoveries concerning the ionic mechanisms involved in excitation and inhibition in the peripheral and central portions of the nerve cell membrane".
 Huxley and Hodgkin won the prize for experimental and mathematical work on the process of nerve action potentials, the electrical impulses that enable the activity of an organism to be coordinated by a central nervous system.
 Eccles had made important discoveries on synaptic transmission.

 Huxley was elected a Fellow of the Royal Society (FRS) in 1955, and was awarded its Copley Medal in 1973 "in recognition of his outstanding studies on the mechanisms of the nerve impulse and of activation of muscular contraction."
 Huxley was elected to the American Academy of Arts and Sciences in 1961.
 He was knighted by Queen Elizabeth II on 12 November 1974.
 He was elected to the American Philosophical Society in 1975 and the United States National Academy of Sciences in 1979.
 He was appointed to the Order of Merit on 11 November 1983.
 In 1976–77, he was President of the British Science Association and from 1980 to 1985 he served as President of the Royal Society.
+In 1986 he was elected an Honorary Fellow of the Royal Academy of Engineering then known as the Fellowship of Engineering.

 Huxley's portrait by David Poole hangs in Trinity College's collection.